Freenitial/DLink_Finder/README.md

 --------------------

-- Requires PowerShell and administrative privileges for some operations
+- Requires PowerShell, Internet, and maybe administrative privileges
-- Internet connection is required
 - Many websites may block automated downloads.
 Feels free to make a pull request.